KarelKubat/goto-meet/README.md

   can choose a different one.
 If you want to poll several calendars, say your default and a calender `office`, then you can start two `goto-meet` processes, where one overrides the polled calendar using `--calendar-id=office`.
 - `--starts-in` defines how long before an event a notification should be shown.
 The default is 1 minute.
-- `--poll-interval` defines how long `goto-meet` waits between calendar polls.
+- `--interval` defines how long `goto-meet` waits between calendar polls.
 The default is 10 minutes; it's assumed that new calendar entries don't appear more frequently, and 10 minutes seems to play nicely with a laptop going to sleep, waking up, and not missing upcoming events.
 - `--look-ahead` defines how far ahead `goto-meet` looks when fetching new calendar entries.
-The default is 1 hour, meaning that each 30 minutes (the `--poll-interval`) the events for the next hour are fetched (the `--look-ahead`).
+The default is 1 hour, meaning that each 30 minutes (the `--interval`) the events for the next hour are fetched (the `--look-ahead`).
-- `--max-results-per-poll` limits the number of fetched entries during each poll.
+- `--results` limits the number of fetched entries during each poll.
 The default is 50, which assumes that you won't have more than 50 events within the next hour.

 ### UI